Camera captures night sky spiral after SpaceX rocket launch - KTVZ

 Associated Press

 HONOLULU (AP) — A camera atop Hawaii’s tallest mountain has captured what looks like a spiral swirling through the night sky.
-Researchers believe it shows the aftereffects of a SpaceX rocket launch when the company’s Falcon 9 rocket sent a GPS satellite into orbit.
+Researchers believe it was from the launch of a military GPS satellite, that lifted off earlier on a SpaceX rocket in Florida.
 The images were captured on Jan.
 18 by a camera at the summit of Mauna Kea outside the National Astronomical Observatory of Japan’s Subaru telescope.
 A time-lapse video shows a white orb spreading out and forming a spiral as it moves across the sky.
 The location of the spiral matches where the second stage of the SpaceX rocket was expected to be after launch.